It has been grateful to see the film Tintín, The Secret of the Unicorn that until this week was released in this Central American context.

 It's good to be back.

-I leave some photos ... the seafood soup, the beach of Amapala and the Historic Center.
+I leave some pictures ... the seafood soup, Amapala beach and the Historic Center.